xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 container exactly.

-Sometimes, though, you may want to be more flexible (for example, the first element must be an exact match, but the second element can be any positive number, and so on).
+Sometimes, though, you may want to be more flexible (for example, the receiver element must be an exact match, but the data element can be any positive number, and so on).
 Also, containers used in tests often have a small number of elements, and having to define the expected container out-of-line is a bit of a hassle.